total-typescript/total-typescript-book/src/018-unions-and-narrowing/workshop.md

 ### 060 - Narrowing with Boolean

 Why doesn't narrowing with a `Boolean` expression work?

+Try changing the code to use a `!!` instead.
+Why does this work?

 ### 062 - Throwing Errors to Narrow